ndaman/multiscale/docs/exam2/lecture14.md

 ----
 ## lippmann-schwinger equations

--   Fourier Methds are based on the Lippmann-Schwinger equations where we define the polarization field as
+-   Fourier Methods are based on the Lippmann-Schwinger equations where we define the polarization field as

 `$$\tau_{ij} = \sigma_{ij}(x)-C_{ijkl}^0 \epsilon_{kl}(x)$$`